ZhaoJackson/Data_Science_/README.md

-# Elements of Data Science (Fall 2024) – Learning-in-Progress
+# Data Science – Learning-in-Progress

 Welcome!
 This repository documents an ongoing learning journey through Elements of Data Science.
 The work is active and evolving over time.
 Collaboration from the Columbia University Data Science community is welcome—issues, ideas, and pull requests are appreciated.